The Philippines chapter is working hard to put the finishing touches on IAWRT’s 2017 Biennial being held from 9 to 11 November 2017.

 “We want to make the biennial event a showcase for the positive work that women in the media can do – as well as to recruit more members in both mainstream and alternative media - through increasing the chapter’s profile.”

-However, such funding is still limited and the President urges members to start looking now for local sponsorship to help them attend the biennial.
+The President encourages members to start looking now for local sponsorship to help them attend the biennia ans spread the word about IAWRT.
 “Funders want something in return - so why not offer to organize a workshop/panel when you come back home -in return for the sponsorship - sharing the insights and the work and projects that we are doing.”